p2made/p2vagrant/docs/05_Install_Swift.md

 Swift can be installed at any time after this, so I'm putting it here.
 It can be skipped entirely, or come back to later.

+🚨 If you think you want to install Swift, think about it hard.
+It adds more than `5 GB` to the size of your VM.

 ### Create `provision/scripts/install_swift.fish`

 ```